Mykrobin/Virtualization-Xen-src/docs/misc/xenstore-paths.markdown

 * acpi -- is ACPI enabled for this domain
 * acpi_s3 -- is ACPI S3 support enabled for this domain
 * acpi_s4 -- is ACPI S4 support enabled for this domain
-* acpi_laptop_slate -- is the ACPI laptop/slate device present in
-                       this domain

 #### ~/platform/generation-id = INTEGER ":" INTEGER [HVM,INTERNAL]